 A child can begin to use the available space and equipment in the Center once a parent or caregiver meets with the I CAN, Too!
 Librarian.
 The librarian will assess the child’s needs, determine the appropriateness of services and provide an orientation.

-In addition to the technology and equipment, the Center also provides periodic programming for and about children with special needs.
-These programs provide children with the opportunities to socialize, learn and have fun.
+In addition to the technology and equipment, the Center also provides periodic programming for and about children with accessibility and neurodiverse needs.